mschae23/minecraft-server-utils/README.md

 - `serverutils.death.printcoords.public`: Overrides the `death_coords.in_public_chat` config property
 (if this is enabled, the player's coordinates will be sent to all players instead of just the one who died).
 - `serverutils.key...`: Default prefix for permissions to open containers that are locked.

+## License
+Server utils
+Copyright (C) 2024  mschae23

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.